newrelic-experimental/newrelic-cloudformation-resource-providers-common/DEVELOPMENT.md

 ```
   - Correct IAM Permissions Policies- `AWSCloudFormationFullAccess`

+- If a test fails and the Progress Event _looks_ right in the console check `rpdk.log`.
+If that doesn't help suspect that an error is being returned to the sdk in addition to the Progress Event.

 ## Helpful links
 - [CloudFormation CLI User Guide](https://docs.aws.amazon.com/cloudformation-cli/latest/userguide/what-is-cloudformation-cli.html)
 - [New Relic GraphQL Explorer](https://api.newrelic.com/graphiql)